burntraisin/burntraisin-site/content/_index.md

 title = "burntraisin"
 +++

 Hello!
 I'm Rebekah (also known as burntraisin), and I'm a student based in the NYC metropolitan area studying computer science.

-This website's theme was inspired by [bear blog](https://bearblog.dev/) and created by [Jan Raasch](https://www.janraasch.com).
+I spend a good chunk of my time on my computer, likely on my text editor ~~operating system~~ of choice: Emacs.